Terms and Conditions of PurchaseDEFINITIONS

-- 2. No substitutions or cancellations permitted without approval of UT San Antonio Purchasing and Distribution Services Department.
+- 2. No substitutions or cancellations permitted without approval of the University's Purchasing and Distribution Services Department.

 - 3. The Texas Health and Safety Code, Chapter 502, Texas Hazard Communication Act, requires chemical manufacturers and distributors to provide Material Safety Data Sheets (MSDS's) for hazardous materials sold.
 Products covered by the Act must be accompanied by a MSDS and such product labeled in compliance with the law.
 If the product is not covered under the Act, a statement of exemption must be provided.